What Now? Facing Life Without the Entertainment World

 Many concert tours, awards shows, festivals, museums, sporting events and more have shut down to help “flatten the curve” as the virus spreads around the globe.
 Bans on big and medium-size gatherings are proliferating, prompting more people to hunker down at home.

 "We're catching up on our reading.
 I just started `Love in the Time of Cholera.'
-It seemed appropriate,” said Beverly Pfeiffer in Silver Spring, Maryland, of the Gabriel Garcia Marquez classic that, spoiler alert, doesn't actually involve cholera.
+It seemed appropriate,” said Beverly Pfeiffer in Silver Spring, Maryland, of the Gabriel Garcia Marquez classic that plays out amid an outbreak of the disease.

 Other people are working more, especially now that they're doing it from home.